lana-20/adb-commands/README.md

 ✰ <code>adb shell getprop ro.build.version.release</code> - Returns the Android version installed on the device, e.g., Android 13.0.

 ✰ <code>adb shell getprop ro.build.version.sdk</code> - Returns the API level, e.g., 33.

+✰ <code>adb shell getprop sys.boot_completed</code> - There is an interesting property that I can access through <code>shell</code>, which is <code>boot_completed</code>.
+When setting up a CI pipeline involving Android emulators, I come across this command.
+This is a flag that I can periodically query for, and wait until its state changes to True.
+Therefore I can be sure that my system is fully booted and proceed with installing apps on it, and perform automated tests.

 ✰ <code>adb shell am</code> - Issues commands with (calls) the Activity Manager <code>am</code> tool to perform various system actions, such as start an activity, force-stop a process, broadcast an intent, modify the device screen properties, etc.

 - For example: